MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-agent-chat-mobile.md

 ### How it works

-1. State your update clearly—for example, "Update the closing date for Contoso to next Friday" or "Change the stage for Contoso to proposal."
+1. State your update clearly—for example, "Update the closing date for Contoso to next Friday" or "Change the deal amount for Fabrikam to $50,000".
 1. The Sales agent identifies the opportunity based on your context.
 If multiple opportunities match your input, the Sales agent asks you to clarify which one.
 1. The Sales agent proposes the change and displays the details for your review.
 1. Review the proposed update, including the field name and new value.